fbpx

 Vice President of Mergers and Acquisitions

 Jennifer Sevilla is the Vice President of Mergers and Acquisitions at Inszone Insurance Services.
-A Harvard Business School alumna and a Hartford School of Insurance designated Commercial Lines Coverage Specialist.
-With deep expertise in M&A, and over 160 successful transactions completed, she has led Inszone Insurance Services in unprecedented growth.
+A Harvard Business School alumna and a Hartford School of Insurance-designated Commercial Lines Coverage Specialist, Jennifer brings extensive expertise in mergers and acquisitions, having successfully completed over 160 transactions that have driven Inszone’s unprecedented growth.

-Jennifer joined Inszone in November 2021, through the acquisition of Stromsoe Insurance Agency where she had served as the CFO since 2016.
-Prior to that, she spent 10 years in commercial finance where she specialized in commercial real estate investments and treasury management.
+Jennifer joined Inszone in November 2021 through the acquisition of Stromsoe Insurance Agency, where she had served as CFO since 2016.
+Before that, she spent 10 years in commercial finance, specializing in commercial real estate investments and treasury management.

-Jennifer has served on the boards of several organizations, including the Southwest Legislative Council, Murrieta Chamber of Commerce, Temecula Education Foundation, Riverside County Philharmonic Orchestra and Valley Young Professionals.
-She has been recognized with numerous awards, including 40 Under Forty, Chamber Member of the Year, Citizen of the Year, and being named a Top 40 Woman to Watch by Inland Empire Magazine.
+In addition to her professional accomplishments, Jennifer has served on the boards of several organizations, including the Southwest Legislative Council, Murrieta Chamber of Commerce, Temecula Education Foundation, Riverside County Philharmonic Orchestra, and Valley Young Professionals.
+Her contributions have earned her numerous accolades, such as 40 Under Forty, Chamber Member of the Year, Citizen of the Year, and being named a Top 40 Woman to Watch by Inland Empire Magazine.

-Jennifer currently plays on the Women’s West Coast Marine Rugby Team and is the Co-Founder of the Clarksville Women’s Rugby Team.
-She enjoys fishing, hiking, and exploring the great outdoors of Tennessee.
-She has been married for over two decades, and is a proud mother of three.
+Outside of work, Jennifer plays on the Women’s West Coast Marine Rugby Team and co-founded the Clarksville Women’s Rugby Team.
+She enjoys fishing, hiking, and exploring Tennessee’s great outdoors.
+Married for over two decades, she is also a proud mother of three.

 Change Contrast